-This compensation is also for dependents if the ex-mineworker is deceased.
-A dependent can be a wife, husband, child or a partner
+This compensation is also for dependants if the ex-mineworker is deceased.
+A dependant can be a wife, husband, child or a partner

 If the Claims Lodgement Officer is satisfied that the required documents have been submitted by the claimant, should the claimant be an ex-mineworker, rather than a dependant of an ex-mineworker, an appointment for a benefit medical examination will be made for the claimant.
 This medical examination will not be needed if the claimant falls into any of the following categories: